 So, the prevailing impression that I had was that there were far too many tourists everywhere.
 Normally, I try to avoid such places.
-I’m aware that sometimes I don’t have a choice, if I want to visit a historical place that is at the same time visited by many other people.
+I’m aware that sometimes I don’t have a choice, if I want to visit a historic place that is at the same time visited by many other people.

 TOUR AROUND LISBON

 There is a lot to see in Lisbon.
 Unfortunately neither the last time, nor now, I stayed in Lisbon for long enough, to discover the city properly.
 We wanted to see as much as possible in two days.
 The city centre is not very big and that is a sufficient time to get a good overall impression.
 But, that’s not enough time to visit museums, for example.
 More importantly, that’s not enough time to observe and absorb the city and connect to its vibe.

 We stayed in an apartment, just outside of the historical Bairro Alto.
 That part of Lisbon is particularly beautiful.
 It’s also where numerous restaurants, bars and clubs are.